vivin/gradle-semantic-build-versioning/README.md

        }
    }
    ```
  - **`pattern`**: This property is similar in function to `tagPattern`, except that it allows you to restrict the set of tags considered to those tags with pre-release versions matching `pattern`.
 The value for this property is expected to be a regular expression.
 Its default value is `/.*/`.
-One thing to remember is that starting anchors (`^`) cannot be used, because the actual regular-expression that is used is `-<pattern>`.
+One thing to remember is that starting anchors (`^`) cannot be used, because the actual regular-expression that is used is `\d+\.\d+\.\d+-<pattern>`.
 Hence, if you are trying to filter based on pre-release versions starting with some string, it is simply enough to provide that string in the regular expression without prefixing it with `^`.

    **Example:** Only consider tags whose pre-release version starts with `alpha`:
    ```gradle